 Cerillion's ability to address the market through a range of flexible solutions remains a key strength.
-In addition to our proven ability to support end-to-end transformation projects, the Company can provide individual product modules, or subsets of modules, to implement point solutions to address more granular requirements.
-Earlier this year, we integrated our real-time charging ("CCS") and product catalogue ("EPC") modules with other legacy systems at Ignition Group, one of Africa's largest telecommunications providers.
-The Company's solutions are also able to support a broad range of communications service providers ("CSPs"), from traditional network operators to virtual network operators ("VNOs") to enterprise connectivity solutions providers.
+In addition to our proven ability to support end-to-end transformation projects, the Company can provide individual product modules, or subsets of modules, to implement point solutions that address more specific requirements.
+The Company's solutions are also able to support a broad range of CSPs, from traditional network operators and virtual network operators ("VNOs") to enterprise connectivity solutions providers.

-The major new customer win announced in September marks an important milestone for Cerillion, as it represents the Company's largest ever initial contract value and reinforces the general trend towards signing bigger deals with larger new customers.
-This trend is an important contributor to driving the growth of the business, as these engagements typically involve higher recurring revenues.
+The major new contract win announced in March 2021 with Telesur, the main telecoms provider in Suriname, was another important milestone for Cerillion, representing the Company's largest ever initial contract value, and enhancing the Cerillion brand in the marketplace.
+We expect the general trend towards signing bigger deals with larger new customers to continue.
+As mentioned previously, these engagements typically involve higher recurring revenues as well as much greater upsell opportunity, and therefore will contribute significantly to the ongoing growth of the business.

-The new customer wins and ongoing implementation work with existing customers create a strong platform for further growth in the new financial year.
-The back-order book at 30 September 2020 was up by 41% to an all-time record of £31.0m (2019: £22.0m), providing far greater visibility of revenues than at the beginning of any previous financial year.
-We have stepped up our delivery resources accordingly, and our offshore centre in Pune, India still retains ample capacity for further growth.
+The new customer wins, ongoing implementation work with existing customers, and major new deals signed with existing customers, create a strong platform for further growth in the new financial year.
+The back-order book at 30 September 2021 was up by 36% to an all-time record of £42.1m (2020: £31.0m), providing far greater visibility of revenues than at the beginning of any previous financial year.